 a long, hard surface built for vehicles to travel along

-There's a few critical bits in that definition that I agree with:
+There are a few critical bits in that definition that I agree with:

 - Built - a road has to actually be constructed.
 A salt flat is great for driving along really fast, but it's not a road.
 And neither is a steep side of a mountain, even if it is long and hard as per the first part of the definition.